 To be specific, South Asians in this country are treated better.
 Their presence and wealth accumulation, on the backs of others, is used as continued justification for brutality towards Black people and poor immigrants.
 And South Asians, in particular Hindus, uphold this idea that they are better.
 In India, Hindus, and other privileged Indians, have built their wealth and status on the backs of the caste oppressed, Dalit-Bahujan and Adivasi, people in India.
 They've used their labor with little (or sometimes, no pay) for centuries.
 They've deceived them, exploited them, suppressed their social movements, attempted to silence them, and more.

 Now in the US, Indians come here and many aspire to wealthy whiteness (and some succeed) but when it serves them, opportunistically paint themselves as victims of white supremacy.
 As Suraj Yengde pointed out in an IG live stream with Juggernaut, South Asians are happy to be victims and success stories but they never want to claim responsibility for how they can do and be better.
 He goes on to astutely point to the ways that privileged South Asians have benefitted from the US system, the same system that relentlessly oppresses Black and poor communities.
-And the evidence is clear: Asian Americans, in particular Indians, have the highest median income of any racial or ethnic group by far at 100k even more so that whites.
-I'll add a couple caveats: Factoring in cost of living and education would be wise here.
+And the evidence is clear: Asian Americans, in particular Indians, have the highest median income of any racial or ethnic group by far at 100k even more so that whites. [factoring in cost of living and education would be wise here.
 Indian Americans tend to have higher educational achievement since that is another cost of entry into the US.
 They also tend to have higher cost of living, and therefore higher incomes, as they cluster around larger, more expensive cities.
-It is also worth mentioning that income stratification among Asians is higher now than for any other racial/ethnic group.
+It is also worth mentioning that income stratification among Asians is higher now than for any other racial/ethnic group.]

 Many have pointed out that South Asians in this country are some of the direct beneficiaries of the civil rights won by Black people.
 And yet, there is a lack of reverence towards these facts and even a consistent disdain of Black people by South Asians, particularly Hindu Indians.

-Privileged South Asians, and in particular Indian Hindus, may be the oppressors in India perpetuating a regressive, feudal caste system from the dark ages but we are the Flying Monkeys of the more insidious machinery of the diabolically sophisticated racial caste system in the US.
+Privileged South Asians, and in particular Indian Hindus, may be the oppressors in India perpetuating a regressive, feudal caste system from the dark ages but we are the Flying Monkeys of the insidious machinery of the diabolically sophisticated racial caste system in the US.